ryandotsmith/l2met/README.md

 ```

 ## Hacking on l2met
 L2met is an open source, community project.
 Patches are welcome.
-Open an issue prior to submitting a patch to ensure that your patch will be acceptd.
+Open an issue prior to submitting a patch to ensure that your patch will be accepted.
 You will also receive tips & tricks on how to best implement your patch.

 ### Communcation